OhziiiLov3/Globetrotter-2.0/README.md

   - [x] Integrate at least one custom font using Google Fonts to add personality to your site.
   - [x] Experiment with at least one CSS property not covered in the lessons or labs to customize your page further.

-### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video actually renders and is playable when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)

-`ADD_EMBEDDED_CODE_HERE`